marco-cardoso/ML-News-article-classification-architecture/README.md

 # `Project goal`

-The main goal of this project is to create a machine learning solution to automatically classify texts from news websites over a few categories :
+Create a machine learning solution to automatically classify texts from news websites over a few categories :

 <ul>